Chao Gai: Robbing the convoy of birthday gifts

-Joining Liangshan
+Becoming an outlaw

 Song Jiang secretly warns Chao Gai and his friends that they are wanted by the authorities, and advises them to flee immediately.
-In the meantime, the local magistrate assigns Zhu Tong and Lei Heng to lead soldiers to arrest Chao Gai and his friends.
-However, after considering their friendship with Chao Gai, the two chief constables secretly help him and his friends escape.
+In the meantime, the local magistrate orders Zhu Tong and Lei Heng to lead soldiers to arrest Chao Gai and the other six men.
+However, due to their close friendships with Chao Gai, the two chief constables secretly help him and his friends escape.

-After defeating the soldiers sent to arrest them, Chao Gai and his friends retreat to Liangshan Marsh and join the outlaw band there.
-Wang Lun, the outlaw chief, feels that Chao Gai and his friends pose a threat to him so he tries to send them away with gifts and excuses.
-During this time, Wu Yong instigates Lin Chong, who is already unhappy with Wang Lun, to kill Wang Lun.
-Chao Gai then becomes the new chief of the Liangshan outlaw band.
+After defeating the soldiers sent to arrest them, Chao Gai and his friends retreat to Liangshan Marsh and join an outlaw band led by Wang Lun.
+Wang Lun feels that Chao Gai and his friends pose a threat to him so he tries to send them away with gifts and excuses.
+During this time, Wu Yong instigates Lin Chong, who is already disgruntled with Wang Lun, to turn against Wang Lun.
+Lin Chong kills Wang Lun, and then pledges his support to Chao Gai, who becomes the new chief of the outlaw band at Liangshan.

 Throughout his tenure as Liangshan's chief, Chao Gai hardly participates in battles against Liangshan's enemies.
 For the most part, he lets Song Jiang lead Liangshan forces into battle while he remains behind to guard their base and provide reinforcements.

 Death and legacy

 On one occasion, the Zeng brothers of the Zeng Family Fortress rob a precious steed from Duan Jingzhu, who originally intended to present it as a gift to Chao Gai.
 The Zengs have all along been hostile towards Liangshan and have put up slogans around their fortress to insult Liangshan's leaders.
-After the Zengs ambushed and injured Liu Tang for no apparent reason, Chao Gai can no longer stand their provocations and decides to personally lead Liangshan forces to attack the fortress and teach the Zengs a lesson.
+After the Zengs ambush and injure Liu Tang for no apparent reason, Chao Gai personally leads Liangshan forces to attack the fortress.

-During a battle against the Zeng forces, Chao Gai gets hit in the forehead by an arrow coated with poison.
-The arrow was fired by Shi Wengong, the martial arts instructor in the fortress.
+In the midst of battle, Chao Gai is hit in the forehead by a poison-coated arrow fired by Shi Wengong, a martial arts instructor in the fortress.
 Chao Gai dies of poisoning shortly afterwards.
-Before his death, he says: "Whoever captures Shi Wengong and avenges me shall become the next chief of Liangshan".
+Before his death, he says, "Whoever captures Shi Wengong and avenges me will be the next chief of Liangshan".
 Although Lu Junyi turns out to be the one who defeats and captures Shi Wengong, Song Jiang ultimately succeeds Chao Gai as Liangshan's chief when Lu Junyi and the other outlaw chieftains insist that Song Jiang be their leader.

-Chao Gai's character is entirely consistent with the ideas presented in the Liangshan outlaws' manifesto: "delivering justice on Heaven's behalf".
-His personal history as an official-turned-outlaw also portends the Liangshan way of life and their subsequent methods of recruiting members who previously served in the government.
+Chao Gai's character is entirely consistent with the ideas presented in the Liangshan outlaws' manifesto of "upholding justice on Heaven's behalf".
+His personal history as an official-turned-outlaw also portends the Liangshan way of life and their subsequent methods of recruiting members who previously served the corrupt government.